woocommerce/woocommerce/tests/e2e/api/README.md

 #### Repository Methods

-The following methods are available on all repositories:
+The following methods are available on all repositories if the corresponding method is available on the API endpoint:

 - `create( {...properties} )` - Create a single object of the model type
 - `delete( objectId )` - Delete a single object of the model type